 What changes will 2018 bring for the ever-evolving construction industry?
 If current trends are any indication, the new year holds the promise of continued growth, but 2018 should also bring the industry to its inflection point.
 The convergence of the deepening labor struggle, macroeconomic change and productivity-boosting technology stands to drive strategic changes — and new ways of tackling old problems.
+If you are interested in learning a bit more about current trends, then you could check out these commercial construction trends here.

 The commercial real estate construction sector is in the mature stages of economic expansion, according to JLL’s new U.S. Construction Outlook report, with 2017 spending up 1.9 percent over 2016 levels.
 While growth should continue for the next 12-18 months, assuming the economy stays its current course, margins are beginning to slide as construction operators grapple with fewer hands on deck than ever.